Iaguilaror/Bioinformatician-001/README.md

 ```

-An common report of coverage values would be:
+A common report of coverage values would be:

 > For the targeted genomic regions, 90% of the bases where covered with a mean depth of coverage of 200X.